 I love using quinoa in salads or stir-fries, such as in this Spinach and Mushroom Quinoa or this Quinoa Salad with Roasted Butternut Squash, Pine Nuts, Caramelized Onions and Feta cheese.

 This is one of the best quinoa dishes I have ever made.
-I’ve never combined eggplant, quinoa, and Asian flavors before, and, it turns out, this combination is so delicious, very flavorful, with all ingredients working really well together.
-It is basically a stir-fried eggplant, cooked with other veggies, quinoa, with an amazing sauce.
+I have previously combined eggplant and quinoa together in this delicious Roasted Eggplant, Spinach, Quinoa, and Feta Salad but I’ve never combined eggplant and quinoa with Asian flavors before.
+It turns out, this combination is so delicious, very flavorful, with all ingredients working really well together.
+It is basically a stir-fried eggplant, cooked with other veggies, quinoa, with an amazing Asian sauce.

 Also, add half of chopped green onions:

 And, at the same time, add quinoa.
 NOTE that the recipe calls for 2 cups of already COOKED QUINOA (not dry quinoa).
 Continue cooking on low heat for about 5-10 minutes (or longer), until almost all liquid is absorbed and the eggplant is soft.

 In other words, cook long enough so that eggplant acquires the right texture (soft but not mushy – so, keep watching cooking time), and keep adding water if the sauce gets absorbed too fast and if vegetables and quinoa start sticking to the pan.
 That way you get soft (not mushy) eggplant and flavorful quinoa:

 Before serving, add sesame oil, half of chopped green onions, stir everything well.
 Serve topped with the remaining half of chopped green onions.